 Does a Criminal Conviction Affect My Child Custody Rights?

 Divorcing parents deal with extraordinary levels of stress.
 Not only are they faced with the prospect of having to build a life for themselves, but also they must help their children negotiate this difficult time.
 Questions of child custody are nearly always complex, and they only become more so when one of the parents has a criminal conviction.
-Contact the Hudson Valley family law attorneys at Klein & Sanchez if you have been convicted of a criminal offense and are concerned about how this may affect your rights as a parent.
+Contact the Hudson Valley family law attorneys at Klein Law, P.C. if you have been convicted of a criminal offense and are concerned about how this may affect your rights as a parent.

 The frustratingly ambiguous answer that family law attorneys often have to give is “maybe” when they are asked about the effects that a criminal history may have on child custody.
 Several factors come into play.
 What was the criminal offense?
 How long ago did it occur?
 Did the incident involve domestic violence toward a child?
 Each of these considerations and a number of others may affect the judge’s decision.